 The Administrative Fellowship Program offers fellows a comprehensive compensation package, including salary, benefits and relocation assistance.
 Mayo Clinic benchmarks its total compensation program against other organizations in its geographical regions as well as other health care and cross-industry organizations nationwide.

-As a fellow, you are considered a benefit-eligible employee based on full-time equivalency (FTE) of 0.5 or greater.
+As a Fellow, you are considered a benefit-eligible employee based on your full-time equivalency (1.0 FTE).

 You may be eligible for relocation benefits, as well as travel reimbursement for pre-placement evaluation and house hunting.
 Eligibility is based on your relocation distance: